thomas-melville/myNotes/General/Career_Development/GIT/Commands.md

 in interactive mode there is another option: pick, squash **and fixup** fixup squashes the commit into the commit above it.

-before you branch is merged with master the history is malleable.
+before your branch is merged with master the history is malleable.
 Make the commit history a story about the work.

 ## pull